What’s serial fiction?

 How should my serial be divided up?

 That’s up to you, and the kind of thing you should do market research on, but the most common format is to have chapters collected into “books” or “arcs” that cover some major sequence of events.
 If you plan well enough, you can have each of these be roughly 100K words, which makes for a nice e-book.
-If you plan less well, you’ll need to do some editing or some unwieldy sizes.
+If you plan less well, you’ll need to do some editing or have books of unwieldy sizes.
 Even if you’re not planning for e-books, I think this is a sensible approach, but it depends a bit on what your plot looks like, and where the major divisions are.

 “Interludes” are fairly common, where a chapter will be spent from an outside perspective, usually at the start or end of an arc/book, but sometimes in the middle, when that makes sense for the pacing.
 People who read web serials understand it, and won’t tend to bat an eye, so long as it’s interesting.